ben-razor/aqua-explore/demo/docs/playground-plan-v2.md

 * HTML / CSS editor support
 * User log in (Using Ceramic DID)
 * Ability to save and load projects that are grouped into collections
-* A series of interactive Aqua tutorials implemented within the IDE
+* A series of Aqua tutorials implemented within the IDE
 * UI Improvements
 * Editor improvements (Basic autocomplete / tooltips)
 * Make it extremely cool